BrianEnigma/PotionsParty/Papercraft/Spellbooks/README.md

 # Spell Books

+Moving forward, edit the Potions_Print_Order file only, so we don't have to copy/paste into it each year.

+Needs to be set to **long-edge binding** for printing

+----{----{@ 10/23/19 CMR

 **Random thoughts:**

 Everyone will have their own potion textbook with a place for their name and notes, as a souvenir for the party.